 All retinoids must be converted into retinoic acid before they can be used by your skin cells.
 The strength of different retinoid forms depends largely on how much converting your skin has to do before the ingredient is transformed into retinoic acid.
 Prescription-grade retinoids don’t need to be converted at all, while over-the-counter retinoids have to be converted multiple times before the skin’s retinoic acid receptors can put them to use.
 Once converted, retinoic acid speeds the turnover rate of epithelial skin cells.
 This helps clear pores by pushing out dead skin and oil trapped inside.
 It works on signs of aging by promoting collagen production and removing surface cells, revealing smoother skin underneath.

 - In Doubt?
 Choose Retinol: Retinol is one of the mildest retinoids and is readily available in over-the-counter products.
 Retinol has to be converted into retinaldehyde (more on that below) and then into retinoic acid before your skin can use it.
 Because it has to go through this conversion process, it’s much gentler on your skin than prescription retinoids.
 Retinol also partners well with exfoliating acids, especially on the body, which can tolerate higher levels of exfoliation.
-Our TCA MULTI-ACID BODY PEEL combines retinol with a blend of resurfacing acids that help shed dead cells and control body acne while hydrating the skin.

 - Sensitive?
 Try Retinyl Palmitate: Retinyl palmitate and other retinyl variants are the gentlest retinoid forms.
 However, there is some evidence that these forms don’t provide the same anti-aging and pore-clearing benefits as other forms, so take that into consideration before you expect big results from a retinyl variant.